iSathyam31/iSathyam31/README.md

 I'm Sathyam, third year student at Indian Institute of Information Technology Sri City, a passionate Data Science📈 and AI/ML🔍 enthusiast with a knack for exploring the endless possibilities of data.
 I can play with data the all day 🕺

-### 🎯 Goals:
-My current goal is to delve deeper into Generative AI 🤖🧠✨ and its applications in creative industries.
-I'm excited about the potential of AI to redefine how we interact with art and media.

 [![](https://visitcount.itsvg.in/api?id=iSathyam31&icon=0&color=0)](https://visitcount.itsvg.in)

 <p align="left">